opulencephp/docs/console-requests-responses.md

   * Sets the vertical border character

 <h2 id="style-elements">Style Elements</h2>
-RDev supports HTML-like style elements to perform basic output formatting like background color, foreground color, boldening, and underlining.
+Opulence supports HTML-like style elements to perform basic output formatting like background color, foreground color, boldening, and underlining.
 It does this by parsing the string into an **Abstract Syntax Tree**, and then converting each node in the tree into the appropriate ANSI codes.
 For example, writing:

 ```
 <b>Hello!</b>